kernsary/gatsby-islands-1/src/islands/skye.md

 ---
 title: Skye
 region: Skye
-information: Skye dummy
+information: Skye has spectacular mountains and cliffs, and is the most popular Scottish island for tourists.
-image: /img/best_coffee_mug.jpg
+image: /img/skye-520494_4c93ef63.jpg
 ---